 For example, as an English teacher, it drives me crazy when students don’t capitalize the first letter of their names.
 I believe that it's important for students to remember that proper nouns start with a capital letter.
 I also believe that it's important for them to be able to move fluidly between informational writing (texting) and academic/professional writing.
-I could care little if they observe grammar and mechanics when texting or composing anything personal or informational.
+It doesn't matter to me if they don't observe grammar and mechanics when texting or composing anything personal or informal.
 However, in the professional word, the rules of grammar and mechanics should absolutely be observed, and I want my students to realize that.

 Here's what happens when my students try to fill out a Google Form in my class.

 So how do you set this up?
 You may notice that when creating forms you have the option to choose "Data Validation."
 Here's a screenshot of the back end of my Google Form and what formula to use.
 You can write whatever you wish for the "Customize error text" box.
 (Unfortunately, in this screenshot my message is cut-off, but you get the point, I'm sure.)

 Below are some other ways you can use data validation in Google Forms.

 I estimate how many characters it would take to have a minimum of 100 words on a blog post (what I require), and then I use that character count to be my requirement for submissions.

 You can require phone numbers to be in a certain format or passwords to contain a certain number of capital letters, numbers, and special character.
 With regular expressions, the possibilities are endless.